UnbendableStraw/homepod-restore/README.md

 p.1. you need a mac (tested on apple silicon)

-p.2. your homepod needs to show as recovery mode on your mac when powered on right-side up, not DFU mode. otherwise, it's likely a hw issue.
+p.2. your homepod needs to show as recovery mode on your mac when powered on oriented normally.
+If it never connects in Recovery Mode, or it only gives DFU mode, it's likely a hw issue.

 p.3.
 Homebrew <https://brew.sh/>